-Antony Chum has a PhD in Health Geography from the University of Toronto (2012), and completed post-doctoral fellowships at St Michael’s Hospital in Toronto and at the London School of Hygiene and Tropical Medicine in the design and evaluation of health interventions.
+I received my PhD in Health Geography from the University of Toronto (2012), and completed postdoctoral fellowships at St Michael’s Hospital in Toronto (2014) and at the London School of Hygiene and Tropical Medicine, UK (2016) in social epidemiology and implementation science.

 Chum, A. and O’Campo, P. (2016).
 In Chapter 7: Designing healthier, more sustainable cities.
 In WHO and UN Habitat Joint Global report on urban health: equitable, healthier cities for sustainable development.
 Geneva-Kobe, World Health Organization (WHO).
 Available at http://www.who.int/kobe_centre/measuring/urban-global-report/en/